farrajota/human_pose_estimation_torch/README.md

 - [Torch7](http://torch.ch/docs/getting-started.html)
 - Matlab >= 2012a (for running the benchmark code)
 - Python >= 2.7 or >= 3.5 (for using  [dbcollection](https://github.com/farrajota/dbcollection))
+- NVIDIA GPU with compute capability 3.5+ (6GB+ ram)

+> Note: Here we used two 6GB ram GPUs to train the network.
+For using this code, we recommend, at least, one GPU with 6GB ram for inference and one 12GB ram GPU for training a model.

 Also, you'll need to install the following packages: